Make Your

 Sustainability

-In November 2017, Lake Hotel received the Green Seal Gold level certification for environmental sustainability.
+In November 2017, Lake Yellowstone Hotel received the Green Seal Gold level certification for environmental sustainability.
 Green Seal is an internationally recognized organization which promotes the manufacture, purchase, and use of environmentally responsible products and services.
 Their highest level certification – gold – ensures that lodging properties meet rigorous sustainability criteria.

 Although all Yellowstone lodges are run in a sustainable manner, and several facilities (including all five new lodges at Canyon Village) are LEED (Leadership in Energy and Environmental Design) certified by the US Green Building Council, Lake Hotel is the first park hotel to reach the Green Seal Gold distinction.
 Achieving this certification—especially in a historic building— is a significant accomplishment.